agaralabs/see-server/README.md

 	client.track('pay_btn_click');
 	```

-All the tracked events are stored in a file as JSON strings.
+All the tracked events are stored in files as JSON strings.
-This file(s) need to be processed offline at regular intervals, and then saved into the analytics database,
+These file(s) need to be processed offline at regular intervals, and then saved into the analytics database,
 for which there is a Spark Java application bundled along with the server code.
 Using this will require a Spark or EMR cluster to be set up.
 If you prefer to not do this, you can write your own scripts to parse the log files and save it in the database.